 In addition to federal income taxes, you will be subject to other taxes, including state and local income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we do business or own property.
-Although an analysis of those various taxes is not presented here, each prospective unitholder is urged to consider their potential impact on his investment in us.
-We presently anticipate that substantially all of our income will be generated in the following states: Arkansas, Florida, Georgia, Illinois, Indiana, Michigan, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas and Wisconsin.
+Although an analysis of those various taxes is not presented here, you are urged to consider their potential impact on any investment you make in us.
+We presently anticipate that substantially all of our income will be generated in the following states: Arkansas, California, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
 Each of these states, except Florida and Texas, currently imposes a personal income tax.
-A unitholder will likely be required to file state income tax returns and to pay state income taxes in these states and may be subject to penalties for failure to comply with these requirements.
+A unitholder likely will be required to file state income tax returns and to pay state income taxes in these states and may be subject to penalties for failure to comply with these requirements.
 In some states, tax losses may not produce a tax benefit in the year incurred and also may not be available to offset income in subsequent taxable years.
 Some of the states may require us, or we may elect, to withhold a percentage of income from amounts to be distributed to a unitholder who is not a resident of the state.
 Withholding, the amount of which may be greater or less than a particular unitholder's income tax liability to the state, generally does not relieve a nonresident unitholder from the obligation to file an income tax return.
 Amounts withheld may be treated as if distributed to unitholders for purposes of determining the amounts distributed by us.
-Please read "-Tax Consequences of Unit Ownership-Entity-Level Collections."
-Based on current law and our estimate of our future operations, the managing general partner anticipates that any amounts required to be withheld will not be material.
-We may also own property or do business in other states in the future.
+Please read "-Tax Consequences of Unit Ownership- Entity-Level Collections."
+Based on current law and our estimate of our future operations, our managing general partner anticipates that any amounts required to be withheld will not be material.
+We also may own property or do business in other states in the future.